 The Failure criteria tab shows results for failure criteria across all tests.

 The Browser test metrics tab aggregates performance metrics across all individual browser test runs and shows the 75th percentile results for each metric.
-Click on the "Columns" button to select which metrics you want to include in the table.

 Use the columns to filter steps with performance issues.
 Here are some recommendations for reviewing browser performance:

 - Review LCP: click on the LCP column to surface steps with the highest time for LCP.
 LCP is often considered the best approximation of a page’s perceived performance

 - Review step duration: click on the Step duration column to surface slow steps.
 For single page applications (SPAs), Chrome cannot collect Core Web Vitals, and step duration is a good alternative for measuring performance.